kik369/docker-web-interface/README.md

     -   Intuitive React-based UI with simplified styling.
     -   Enhanced port visualization with clear host-to-container mapping and protocol tooltips.
     -   Keyboard shortcuts for quick navigation and actions.
+    -   Dark and light mode support with system preference detection and persistent user preference.
 -   **RESTful API Backend**
     -   Flask-powered endpoints to manage containers and images.
 -   **Live Log Streaming**